mayank-nebula/LG-Chatbot/README.md

         return None

 def update_last_run_timestamp():
+    """
+    Update the timestamp of the last run to the current time and save it to a JSON file.
+    """
     with open(TIMESTAMP_FILE, 'w') as file:
         json.dump({'last_run': datetime.now().isoformat()}, file)
     logging.info("Last run timestamp updated.")

 def load_existing_csv_data(csv_filename, colName):
+    """
+    Load existing data from a CSV file into a dictionary.

+    Args:
+        csv_filename (str): The name of the CSV file. colName (str): The column name to use as the dictionary key.

+    Returns:
+        dict: A dictionary with the specified column as keys and rows as values.
+    """
     if not os.path.isfile(csv_filename):
         return {}
     with open(csv_filename, mode='r', encoding='utf-8') as in_file: